Operation Anaconda: Background

-On September 11, 2001, a group of Islamic terrorists attacked the United States.
+On 11 September 2001, a group of Islamic terrorists attacked the United States.
 They were led by Osama bin Laden, who was the leader of a group called Al-Qaeda.
 It was suspected that bin Laden was hiding in Afghanistan, under the protection of the Taliban.

-To respond to this threat, the United States launched Operation Enduring Freedom on October 7, 2001.
+To respond to this threat, the United States launched Operation Enduring Freedom on 7 October 2001.
 The goal was to remove the Taliban from power and eliminate al-Qaeda.
 To achieve this, the US worked together with a rebel group in Afghanistan known as the Northern Alliance.
 The Northern Alliance was made up of people from different ethnic backgrounds, such as Tajiks, Uzbeks, and Hazaras, who opposed the Taliban, which was primarily led by ethnic Pashtuns.

 The US used a combination of airstrikes and special ground forces to help the Northern Alliance in its fight against the Taliban.
-They were able to quickly capture Taliban strongholds, and on November 13, 2001, they successfully took control of the capital city, Kabul.
+They were able to quickly capture Taliban strongholds, and on 13 November 2001, they successfully took control of the capital city, Kabul.

 Around the same time, intelligence suggested that Osama bin Laden and the Al-Qaeda leaders had taken refuge in a training camp located in the Tora Bora mountains near Jalalabad, Nangarhar Province in Eastern Afghanistan.
 Unlike previous battle areas in Northern Afghanistan, this region was mainly inhabited by Pashtuns.

 The United States wanted the Northern Alliance to help them attack Al-Qaeda in Tora Bora, but the Tajik and Uzbek warlords of the Northern Alliance refused.
 They were not willing to enter the hostile Pashtun areas in the east or south.
 So, the United States had to find other allies for the assault.

 They managed to bribe Pashtun militias in the areas to join forces with them, and called this group the "Eastern Alliance."
-Together, they launched an attack on the Al-Qaeda training camp in Tora Bora on November 30, 2001.
+Together, they launched an attack on the Al-Qaeda training camp in Tora Bora on 30 November 2001.
 However, these Eastern Alliance militias proved to be far less effective than the Northern Alliance had been.
-They didn't have the same level of animosity towards Al-Qaeda and would leave the battlefield each night to break their Ramadan fast.
+They did not have the same level of animosity towards Al-Qaeda and would leave the battlefield each night to break their Ramadan fast.
 Due to the lack of effective cooperation with the Eastern Alliance militias, Osama bin Laden and the Al-Qaeda leaders escaped from the Battle of Tora Bora.

 After the Tora Bora operation, there was a perception that the reason Osama bin Laden escaped was because there were no US forces in place to stop Al-Qaeda from fleeing into Pakistan.
 The commanders on the ground had asked for 800 United States Army Rangers to be sent to block these escape routes, but CENTCOM, the military authorities, declined their request.
 This perceived failure to deploy blocking forces would have a significant impact on the planning of Operation Anaconda.